 One of the challenges with finding new employees is recruiting and onboarding costs, so it’s important to use cost-effective strategies and be selective when hiring.
 The following ideas can help guide your hiring strategy and practices.

 Use branded marketing

 Consider how you could use an outreach marketing strategy to attract job seekers.
 There are a few benefits to leading with compelling and branded content.
 To start, it makes a strong first impression by making your startup stand out from others.
 Second, applicants can get a clear idea of your business.
 By leading with your brand, you show how well-organized and strategic you are.

 Feature company culture

 The workers of today are looking for employers who will support them, and a huge part of employee satisfaction is healthy company culture.
 By sharing details about your culture, job seekers can easily imagine themselves as a part of your team.
-With more benefits and support, they’re more interested in working with you.
+They’re more interested in working with you with more benefits and support.

 Vet candidates for what you want

 Before you begin screening candidates, get clear on what you’re looking for.
 When building a start-up, it’s important to be picky because you need to be able to work well with and depend on your small team.
 Once you identify your ideal skills and experience, consider sharing those with job seekers.
 This way, they can know exactly where they stand, and you can start your relationship transparently.

 Networking is a powerful tool for attracting trustworthy and like-minded people.
 Using word of mouth and referrals can connect you with applicants approved by others you trust.
 Also, networking is a cost-effective way to share your job openings with others.
 Instead of paying for advertisements, you can appeal to human connections.